awesto/django-shop/docs/reference/search.rst

 ===========

 In the Search View we link the serializer together with a `djangoCMS apphook`_.
-This ``ProductSearchApp`` can be added to the same file, we already used to declare the ``ProductsListApp`` used to render the catalog view:
+This ``CatalogSearchApp`` can be added to the same file, we already used to declare the ``CatalogListApp`` used to render the catalog view:

 .. code-block:: python
 	:caption: myshop/cms_apps.py